-Browse our free electrical engineering textbook by product (power, IoT, audio, and more).
+Browse our free electrical engineering textbook by product (power electronics, capacitors, inductors, and more).
 Great for students, makers, and professionals who are looking to refresh or expand their knowledge on a specific subject.
 These textbooks were originally written by Tony R. Kuphaldt and released under the Design Science License.
 It has since then been updated by members of the All About Circuits community and editorial team.

 Electronics connectors are an electro-mechanical device whoes purpose is to quickly and easily disconnect or interrupt a circuit path.
 Learn more here.

 Used in digital electronics for counting purposes, these can count specific events happening within a circuit.